shalivan/shalivan.github.io/_posts/PSY/0061-01-01-Narration.md

 ---

----

 - rewrite existing
 - unexpected solution to mainstream problem
 - start wit your emotions.
 - a big unexpected question

-make story on various level of magnification
+- make story on various level of magnification
+- way it happen must be different than last time
 - plot along motivation
 - novel, unique, cohesive, meaningful
 - Structure in games is not as important